Alireza1997/Isaac-Jones-in-a-Temple-exe/README.md

 The project was completely coded from scratch using Java and OpenGL.

-This repository only includes the source code.
+This repository includes the executable file.

 Have Fun!